SciML/DiffEqDocs.jl/docs/src/solvers/split_ode_solve.md

 - `ETDRK4` - 4th order exponential-RK scheme.
 Fixed timestepping only.

 Note that the generic algorithms allow for a choice of `nlsolve`.

+Additional Krylov-based methods which allow for lazy calculation of `expm(dt*A)*v` are in development.